-Pursuant to 35 U.S.C. §§ 311-319, Petitioners request inter partes review of Claim 16 ("the Challenged Claim") of the 608 patent on the grounds below and request that the claim be found unpatentable.
+Pursuant to 35 U.S.C. §§ 311-319, Petitioners request inter partes review of Claim 15 ("the Challenged claim") of the 776 patent on the grounds below and request that each claim be found unpatentable.
 Additional support for each ground is set forth in the Declaration of Kenneth A. Gall, Ph.D.
 (EX1002), which demonstrates the knowledge of a person of ordinary skill in the art ("POSITA") at the time of the invention.